New NASA Mission Will Help Unlock The Secrets Of Extreme Cosmic Objects

-MIAMI (CBSMiami) — Space is filled with interesting phenomena we don’t fully understand, but NASA is launching a mission this week that hopes to make a dent in that by studying some of the most energetic, most dramatic, and most violent objects in space, such as black holes and neutron stars.
+MIAMI (CBSMiami) — Space is filled with interesting phenomena we don’t fully understand, but NASA is launching a mission early Thursday morning that hopes to make a dent in that by studying some of the most energetic, most dramatic, and most violent objects in space, such as black holes and neutron stars.
 The first X-ray mission of its kind, the IXPE spacecraft, hopes to uncover hidden details of our universe.

-On Thursday Dec.
-9, NASA is scheduled to launch the Imaging X-ray Polarimetry Explorer, or IXPE spacecraft, which will help unlock the secrets to some of the most extreme objects in the universe by exploring the leftovers of exploded stars, black holes, and more by looking at a special property of light called polarization.READ MORE: Florida Native Luke Delaney Joins NASA's New Astronaut Class Of 2021
+On Dec.
+9, NASA is scheduled to launch the Imaging X-ray Polarimetry Explorer, or IXPE spacecraft, which will help unlock the secrets to some of the most extreme objects in the universe by exploring the leftovers of exploded stars, black holes, and more by looking at a special property of light called polarization.READ MORE: Suspicious Person Call Leads To Police Activity In South Miami-Dade

 Mysterious stellar phenomena such as black holes and neutron stars naturally emit X-rays and the IXPE’s three X-ray space telescopes with sensitive detectors are capable of measuring the polarization of these cosmic X-rays, allowing scientists to answer fundamental questions about extremely complex environments in space where gravitational, electric, and magnetic fields are at their limits.

-X-rays hold the key to understanding these phenomena, but because Earth’s atmosphere blocks them from reaching us they can only be observed by telescopes in orbit.READ MORE: Survey Shows Some Of The Most Vulnerable To Severe Flu Illness Aren’t Getting Vaccinated Against It
+X-rays hold the key to understanding these phenomena, but because Earth’s atmosphere blocks them from reaching us they can only be observed by telescopes in orbit.READ MORE: Tiger Woods, Son Charlie To Play In PNC Championship In Orlando

 Cassiopeia A. a supernova remnant, is one object that NASA’s IXPE mission will study.

-The project is a collaboration between NASA and the Italian Space Agency.MORE NEWS: Biden Administration Implementing New Travel Rules To Help Combat Spread Of Omicron Variant
+The project is a collaboration between NASA and the Italian Space Agency.MORE NEWS: Florida Backs Effort To Draw FIFA To Miami, Orlando

 IXPE is scheduled to launch no earlier than 1 a.m.
 Thursday, on a SpaceX Falcon 9 rocket from NASA’s Kennedy Space Center in Florida.